Updated December 2015

 - 1 Miami County physician received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 96 enrollments in KU Medical Center continuing education courses and conferences by Miami County health care professionals in FY14.
+- 100 enrollments in KU Medical Center continuing education/professional development courses and conferences by Miami County health care professionals in Fiscal Year 2015.
+Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.

 Advancing Health Care Access

-- 30 Miami County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in FY14.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Miami County residents saw KU Medical Center health care providers 36 times via telemedicine in FY15.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.

 Are we forgetting anything?